What Types Of Attachment Are Healthy and Unhealthy?

 Consequences of an Anxious/Avoidant Infant Attachment

-An infant with an anxious/avoidant attachment may be slow to develop.
+An infant with this type of attachment may be slow to develop.
 As they get older, they don't seek out others for help and support.
 They want to be independent, but their anxiety holds them back.
 They usually grow into an adult with dismissive attachments.

 Resistant Attachment In Infants